 (a) Copy the code which drew your initial letter in Project 4 into a new file.
-Create a matrix with the letter's x- and y-coordinates and name it original_letter.
+Create a matrix with the letter's x- and y-coordinates and name it original\letter.

-- (b) Write a code which applies to this letter two transformations (see below), in the specified order. - The first transformation stretches the letter horizontally by the factor of 2 and shrinks it vertically by the same factor. - The second transformation rotates all points in \mathbb{R}^2 by $\pi/6$ radians about the origin. - Name this twice-transformed letter transformedbyC_letter; this name is explained in part (c) below.
-Make a plot of the transformedbyC_letter and include it in your work.
+- (b) Write a code which applies to this letter two transformations (see below), in the specified order. - The first transformation stretches the letter horizontally by the factor of 2 and shrinks it vertically by the same factor. - The second transformation rotates all points in $\mathbb{R}^2$ by $\pi/6$ radians about the origin. - Name this twice-transformed letter transformed\letter\Ex1b.
+Do not plot it yet; you will be asked to do so in part (c) below.

 Note 1: You have not previously derived a matrix of a stretching or shrinking transformation, but this is easy to do.
-First, from the description, write down what the transformation does to each component of $\underline{\mathbf{x}} = [x_1, x_2]^T$.
+First, from the description, write down what the transformation does to each component of $\underline{\mathbf{x}} = [x_1, x_2]^T$ .
+(You may find inspiration in Example 8 in posted Notes for Sec.
+3.7.)
 Then proceed as you did in Exercise 1 of Project 1.
-You should obtain a simple, diagonal 2×2 matrix.
+You should obtain a simple, diagonal $2 \times 2$ matrix.